Banger

 The UI owns presentation and interaction.
 The runtime owns the work that makes the product state exist.

-That split keeps the UI responsive and gives the CLI and MCP extension a real foundation.
+That split keeps the UI responsive and gives trusted local integrations a real foundation.

 AI tooling should not get direct, unconstrained access to every local file or internal database.
 It should talk to a narrow local surface that understands Banger concepts: mailboxes, threads, approvals, and agent permissions.